jupyter/roadmap/drafts/migration-to-python-3-only.md

 # Too long, Didn't read (TL;DR:).

   - High Priority: Fix Pip to refuse to install Python 3 only packages on Python 2.
-Extremely high priority as we want pip version to be release and propagate after that.
+Or to accept the `py3` only suffix on source distributions.
+High priority as we want pip version to be release and propagate after that.
+But it is not a requirement that have to be done before IPython 6.0.
-  - High Priority: Fix Setuptools to be able to express `requires-python` in `setup.py`.
   - June 2016 : Release IPython 5.0 LTS
     - Traitlets "LTS"
     - ipykernel LTS